BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 45.94150246338521
 ```

+Softmax is basically a multinomial analogue of Sigmoid function.
+Very much like a logistic regression uses Sigmoid function to convert arbitrary values to [0,1] range, so that they can be used as probabilities, Softmax does the same for multinomial case.
+Another way to think of Softmax is as a general case of Boltzmann distribution in statistical physics.

+Now, I need to make two remarks.

+First, instead of one single query, attention usually receives a list of queries, compares them to keys and returns a weighted average of values for each query.

+Second, usually, keys, queries and values are not strings and integers.
+Usually they are vectors.
+For vectors we know, how to measure their similarity - cosine distance, or just a dot product (possibly, normalized or scaled).

+Here is a depiction of attention mechanism from the classical "Attention is all you need paper" (ignore the optional Mask block on that picture):

 ![Scaled dot-product attention](./scaled_dot_product_attention_only.png)<center>**Scaled dot-product attention**</center>

-Attention input is a list of 3 queries, 3 keys and 3 values, where each individual query, key and value is an embedding vector of dimensionality e.g. 256.
+Suppose that attention input is a list of 3 queries, 3 keys and 3 values, where each individual query, key and value is an embedding vector of dimensionality e.g. 256.

 $Q = \begin{pmatrix} q_{1,1} && q_{1,2} && ... && q_{1,256} \\ q_{2,1} && q_{2,2} && ... && q_{2,256} \\ q_{3, 1} && q_{3, 2} && ... && q_{3, 256} \end{pmatrix}$,

 $K = \begin{pmatrix} k_{1,1} && k_{1,2} && ... && k_{1,256} \\ k_{2,1} && k_{2,2} && ... && k_{2,256} \\ k_{3, 1} && k_{3, 2} && ... && k_{3, 256} \end{pmatrix}$,

 $V = \begin{pmatrix} v_{1,1} && v_{1,2} && ... && v_{1,256} \\ v_{2,1} && v_{2,2} && ... && v_{2,256} \\ v_{3, 1} && v_{3, 2} && ... && v_{3, 256} \end{pmatrix}$,

+Here is a PyTorch implementation of attention mechanism:

 ```python
 import torch